A favorite beef cut among connoisseurs: a dry-aged Porterhouse steak. Photo courtesy of NimanRanch.com.

 DRY-AGED

-Dry-aged beef is fresh beef that has been hung to dry (or set on wooden racks) in an aging room for several weeks under controlled temperatures, humidity and air flow to reduce spoilage and enhance flavor and tenderness.
+Dry-aged beef is fresh beef that’s been hung to dry (or set on wooden racks) in an aging room for several weeks under controlled temperatures, humidity, and airflow to reduce spoilage and enhance flavor and tenderness.
 It is compared to aged wine: The flavors have deepened and mellowed.
 Only the more expensive cuts of meat can be dry-aged, as the process requires meat with a large, evenly distributed fat content.
 In the process, the meat may lose up to 25% of its weight in liquid, which is part of concentrating the flavor.
 Dry aging also makes the meat a darker color, with an aged aroma.

-Some connoisseurs prefer dry-aged beef because this concentration results in a more intensely-flavored (if smaller) piece of meat.
-In addition to the loss of liquid, changes occur the meat itself.
+Some connoisseurs prefer dry-aged beef because this concentration results in a more intensely flavored (if smaller) piece of meat.
+In addition to the loss of liquid, changes occur in the meat itself.
 Natural enzymes in the meat break down the fibers, enhancing the taste with a delicious nutty flavor and tender texture.
-During dry-aging, steaks are kept on racks in a special room with temperature, humidity and air circulation carefully controlled at near-freezing temperatures.
-That’s why dry-aged beef is more rare and more costly than fresh-packed beef, and is generally available only at specialty butcher shops and fine restaurants.
-See also wet aged beef, also known as vacuum aged beef.
+During dry-aging, steaks are kept on racks in a special room with temperature, humidity, and air circulation carefully controlled at near-freezing temperatures.
+That’s why dry-aged beef is more rare and more costly than fresh-packed beef and is generally available only at specialty butcher shops and fine restaurants.
+See also wet-aged beef, also known as vacuum-aged beef.

 DRY-HEAT COOKING